 Removing cataracts from a child’s eye is a relatively simple procedure and takes less than an hour.
 But for Sesan’s parents, the cost of an operation was far beyond their means.

-Thanks to generosity of CBM’s supporters, their prayers were answered.
-Sesan is able to have sight restoring surgery for free at our partner hospital.
+Thanks to the generosity of CBM’s supporters, their prayers were answered.
+Sesan is able to have sight-restoring surgery for free at our partner hospital.

 The next morning the tension builds in Sesan’s small room as the nurses’ wheel in the trolley with the medical equipment, gauze and sterile water they need for bandage removal.